XiaotaoChen/model-quantization/README.md

 bash train.sh config.xxxx
 ```

 `config.xxxx` is the configuration file, which contains network architecture, quantization related and training related parameters.
-For more about the supported options, refer [config.md](./doc/config.md)
+For more about the supported options, refer [config.md](./doc/config.md) and the `config` subfolder.

 ## Algorithms